 What’s the reason pacman frogs burrow?

-1. Natural Instinct To Hide Them
+1. Natural Instinct To Hide Themselves

 2. To Secure Itself From The Predator